Logo learn the Quran caption learn the Quran

 Words: Dharaba Masthal = Gave an example, Imr'at = Woman - Wife (remember in Pharoh's time men could marry their sisters), Abd = Servant, Khanat = Betrayed, Yughni = Avails - Be of use, Udkhul = Admit, Imra'at = Woman - Wife, Najini = Save me, Ahsanat = Guarded, Faraj = Vulva - Female Opening, Nafakha = Blew, Rooh = Spirit (Gabriel), Saddaqat = Believed as truth, Kalimaat = Words, Qaanit = Devoutly obedient - Obedient humbly.

-Q: Can married men have sex with their women at the time of their menstruation (period)?
+Q: Is it allowed for married men to have sex with their women at the time of their menstruation (period)?

-A: And they ask you (Prophet Muhammad) about the menstruation.
-Say: It is harmful so isolate yourselves from the women in the place of menstruation (woman's opening); And do not approach them (in this specific place) until they become cleansed; So when they become cleansed you can make love with them in where Allah has ordered you (women's opening); For Allah likes those who repent and He likes those who keep themselves clean.
+A: And they ask you (Prophet Muhammad) about menstruation - say it is harmful so isolate yourselves from the women during menstruation (avoid woman's vagina) and do not approach them (in this specific place) until they become cleansed so when they become cleansed you come upon them (intercourse) from where Allah has commanded you (women's vagina not anus) indeed Allah likes those who repent and He likes those who cleanse themselves.

 Note: In a summary of a saying by the Prophet Muhammad: On the Day of Judgment Allah will not look at a man who has sex with his wife in the anus.

-Words: Yasal = Ask, Maheedh = Menstration place, Atha = Harmful, I'tazel = Stay away Taqrab = Approach, Yat'tahir = Become cleased, Atou = Make love - Approach, Amara = Ordered, Tawwab = One who repents, Mutatahir = Who keeps himself clean.
+Words: Yasal = Ask, Maheedh = Menstration place, Atha = Harmful, I'tazel = Stay away Taqrab = Approach, Yat'tahir = Become cleased, Atou = Make love - Approach, Amara = commanded, Tawwabeen = Those who repents, Mutatahireen = Who cleanse themselves - purify.

 Q: Why had Allah made men caretakers of women?